cmrivers/epipy/README.md

 EpiPy
 ========
-A python package for epidemiology.
+A Python package for epidemiology.
 Epipy is a Python package for epidemiology.
 It contains tools for analyzing and visualizing epidemiology data.
 Epipy can currently produce: